uaraven/omg/docs/dsl.md

 compiling those conditions to a `Pattern` which implements `Predicate` interface and can be used wherever `Predicate` can be used, for example in `.filter()` operation on a `Stream`.

-Make no mistake, OMG DSL is a low level tool and one can easily shoot oneself in the foot with it.
-For all practical purposes [OMQL](omql.md) is a better choice.
-JSON representation is more verbose and does not provide type-checking that OMQL provides and so is not recommended for production use.
+Make no mistake, OMG DSL is a low level tool and if you can go with [OMQL](omql.md) that is most certainly will be a better choice.
+Main benefit of using OMQL is type checks.

+JSON representation is more verbose than OMQL and does not provide type-checking thus is not recommended for production use.

 ## Conditions

+Conditions is an abstract tree of operation matching properties to values and combined using logical operations.
+Conditions are just a way of writing `name = "Alice" and salary > 50000` without knowing what is "name" or "salary".
+Think of it as of AST of something like `WHERE` clause of SQL query.

 ```java
 import net.ninjacat.omg.conditions.Conditions;